-- impose requirements related to order cancellations, product returns, inventory buy-backs and cooling-off periods for our sales force and consumers; - require us, or our sales force, to register with government agencies; - impose limits on the amount of sales compensation we can pay; - impose reporting requirements; and - require that we ensure, among other things, that our sales force maintain levels of product sales to qualify to receive commissions and that our sales force is compensated primarily for selling products and not for recruiting others.
+- impose requirements related to order cancellations, product returns, inventory buy-backs and cooling-off periods for our sales force and consumers; - require us, or our sales force, to register with government agencies; - impose limits on the amount of sales compensation we can pay; - impose reporting requirements; and - require that our sales force is compensated primarily for selling products and not for recruiting others.

 Complying with these widely varying and sometimes inconsistent rules and regulations can be difficult, time-consuming and expensive, and may require significant resources.
 The laws and regulations governing direct selling are modified from time to time, and, like other direct selling companies, we are subject from time to time to government inquiries and investigations in our various markets related to our direct selling activities.
 This can require us to make changes to our business model and aspects of our sales compensation plan in the markets impacted by such changes and investigations.
-In addition, countries where we currently do business could change their laws or regulations to prohibit direct selling.
+In addition, markets where we currently do business could change their laws or regulations to prohibit direct selling.
 If we are unable to continue business in existing markets or commence operations in new markets because of these laws, our revenue and profitability may decline.